Nitrokey/nitrokey-documentation/source/components/nextbox/remote/index.rst

    scenarios the latter will also provide a better data bandwidth and user experience*

+.. warning:: In order to sucessfully setup the remote access you need a full stack IPV4.
+For example if you use a LTE/5G router it won't be possible.

 Before you set up a remote access method you might want to read the :doc:`comparison<method-comparison>` in order to understand the trade-offs and capabilities of the different approaches: